mithat/Volume-AlpsRK16814MG/readme.md

 ### Use
-While it's possible to use the **Volume-AlpsRK16814MG** PCB for applications other than volume control, we will assume that you will be using it for volume control.
+While it's possible to use the **Volume-AlpsRK16814MG** PCB for applications other than volume control, we assume that you will be using it for volume control.

 The Alps RK16814MG consists of two gangs of dual potentiometers.
 Refer to the table above for the PCB's I/O corresponding to these.

-For regular (non-differential) stereo use, you have the option of using one gang (e.g., A and B) or one potentiometer from from each gang (e.g., A and C).
+For regular (non-differential) stereo use, you have the option of using both elements of one gang (e.g., A and B) or one element from from each gang (e.g., A and C).

-For differential stereo control, both potentiometers on both gangs will be required.
+For differential stereo control, both elements on both gangs will be required.

 To rotate the potentiometer CW (i.e., up), apply a logical 1 to `VOL_UP` and a logical 0 to `VOL_DOWN`.
 To rotate the potentiometer CCW (i.e., down), apply a